King Abdullah Sports City Stadium: Boxing

 In February 2018, the final was set to be Oleksandr Usyk vs. Murat Gassiev.
 May 11 was the date that was set for the final, however in April, Usyk suffered a minor injury to his left elbow and ultimately the final was rescheduled to take place on July 21 in Moscow, Russia.
 Usyk won the fight via a dominant unanimous decision.

 On July 5, it was rumoured the WBSS super middleweight final between George Groves vs. Callum Smith, an all-British fight, would not take place in the UK and likely to take place in Jeddah.
 Both boxers made their opinions known that it was not ideal the final should take place Jeddah as it would be much bigger in the UK, however there was no complaints from either side.
 There was more frustration at the bout being postponed.
 The final was announced to take place on September 28 at a 10,000 capacity arena at the Complex.

 A heavyweight boxing match dubbed 'Rage on the Red Sea' sees Oleksandr Usyk and Anthony Joshua fighting for the second time.
 This fight was confirmed for the King Abdullah Sports City in Jeddah as of June 2022, Usyk was the winner of their first fight which happened in London, England, during September 2021.
 This rematch is Joshua's second professional fight in Saudi Arabia, he previously fought Andy Ruiz Jr. in the 'Clash on the Dunes' at the Diriyah arena during 2019.
 The boxing match is set to take place on Saturday the 20th of August 2022 with a maincard including the first all female boxing fight in Saudi Arabia.

 Tennis

-From 2023 to 2027, the Next Generation ATP Finals are schedulded to be hosted in the stadium.
+From 2023 to 2027, the Next Gen ATP Finals are schedulded to be hosted in the stadium.